I Hate This Part: Critical reception

 In a review for the Daily Record, Rick Fulton wrote that in "I Hate This Part" the Pussycat Dolls "really step up to those domination wishes".
 Nick Bond of MTV Australia described the song as "superb" whilst regarding it as one of the musical highlights of Doll Domination.
 David Balls from Digital Spy gave the song three stars out of five.
 Balls wrote that the song's slowed down production does not "[put] a halt to their momentum."
 Impressed by the song's production and Scherzinger's vocals, he felt that it will "be a fixture on many pop fans' iPods come Christmas time."
 Nick Levine from the same entertainment website, called the song "wonderfully melodramatic".
 BBC's Fraser McAlpine complimented Scherzinger for conveying emotions without being sexy.

 The Sunday Times reviewer Elan Priya considered the song an exception to how the album "lacks any distinct personality".
 Sal Cinquemani of Slant Magazine criticized the producers for recycling similar drum loops heard in Minogue's and Sparks' songs, but felt the songwriting in "I Hate this Part" was superior.
 Similarly, Spence D. from IGN praised several aspects of the song's production, but labelled certain instrumentation as "earnest" and the vocal performance as forced.
 Rashod Ollison of The Baltimore Sun commented that romantical song's of the album such as "I Hate This Part" fails to give the Pussycat Dolls any musical identity, opining that Scherzinger whines throughout the song.
-Similarly, Rudy Klapper from Sputnikmusic commented that "I Hate This Part" is "noteworthy only for [its] uncanny resemblance to numerous other radio hits, and come off, for the most part, as poor attempts to diversify the group’s sound" describing it as "ubiquitous."
+Similarly, Rudy Klapper from Sputnikmusic commented that "I Hate This Part" is "noteworthy only for [its] uncanny resemblance to numerous other radio hits, and come off, for the most part, as poor attempts to diversify the group's sound" describing it as "ubiquitous".

 In October 2010, Hansen, Jeberg, and, Secon were awarded the Pop Award at the 2010 BMI London Awards.
 Meanwhile, Hector was recognized for writing "I Hate This Part" by the American Society of Composers, Authors and Publishers (ASCAP) at their annual London awards.
-Village Voice's Pazz & Jop list included "I Hate This Part" as one of the best singles of 2009.
+Village Voices Pazz & Jop list included "I Hate This Part" as one of the best singles of 2009.